by Andrea M. Darcy

 Conversion disorder involves having a physical illness that medical tests can’t find the cause of.

-And in some cases it’s quite a serious set of symptoms, including vision loss, paralysis, or seizures.
+In some cases it’s quite a serious set of symptoms, including vision loss, paralysis, or seizures.

 Mysterious medical illnesses are not a new problem.
 There have long been cases of people with illnesses doctors can’t explain.
 At one point it was called ‘hysteria’.